Cincinnati's Jordan Battle and Indy's Jonathan Taylor drop ball before goal line, negating TDs

 Cincinnati’s Jordan Battle and Indy’s Jonathan Taylor drop ball before goal line, negating TDs

-Cincinnati safety Jordan Battle thought he had a 61-yard fumble return for a touchdown.
-Until he dropped the ball just shy of crossing the goal line.
+DENVER (AP) — Cincinnati safety Jordan Battle thought he had a 61-yard fumble return for a touchdown until he dropped the ball just shy of crossing the goal line.
 Suddenly, a touchdown turned into a touchback and Tennessee took over.
 He had company on Sunday.
 Indianapolis running back Jonathan Taylor had a 41-yard touchdown run on the board until replays clearly showed him dropping the ball before crossing into the end zone.
 That turned the score into a 40-yard run and a touchback early in the third quarter against Denver.
+The Broncos outscored Indy 24-0 the rest of the way and won 31-13.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.